 - Digital, Data & Analytics: We continued to invest in our digital capabilities to drive performance and efficiency in our markets.
 On DXP, our customer experience platform, we have continued to develop and roll out an enhanced version of the platform across our regions, with improved functionality.
 DAP, which provides advanced analytics and machine learning, leverages our data and drives smarter, faster and better business decisions.
-By the end of FY 2023, we were running over 250 machine-learning algorithms and over 100 non-Al statistical forecast models across a range of markets. - Acquisitions: In line with our focus on markets with high growth potential, we further expanded our distribution footprint by acquiring several independent distribution businesses, across APAC in particular: - o CATS, expanding our APAC footprint with entry into the Philippines with a range of brands - Mercedes-Benz distribution business in Indonesia, further building our presence in that market - o Great Lake Motor Distributors, which distributes SAIC's Maxus brand in New Zealand - Distribution contract wins: We won 15 distribution contracts with mobility company partners during the year, including a global strategic partnership with Great Wall Motors.
+By the end of FY 2023, we were running over 250 machinelearning algorithms and over 100 non-AI statistical forecast models across a range of markets. - Acquisitions: In line with our focus on markets with high growth potential, we further expanded our distribution footprint by acquiring several independent distribution businesses, across APAC in particular: - CATS, expanding our APAC footprint with entry into the Philippines with a range of brands - Mercedes-Benz distribution business in Indonesia, further building our presence in that market - o Great Lake Motor Distributors, which distributes SAIC's Maxus brand in New Zealand - Distribution contract wins: We won 15 distribution contracts with mobility company partners during the year, including a global strategic partnership with Great Wall Motors.
 Building on the Chinese mobility company partnerships through the acquisition of Derco, Inchcape is now the leading independent distributor of Chinese vehicles. - Distribution contract wins with existing mobility company partners in FY 2023 include BYD Commercial Vehicles in Singapore and Belux; Geely in Guatemala, and El Salvador; Subaru in Bolivia and Ecuador; Mercedes-Benz in Honduras; Great Wall in Indonesia; and Changan in the Philippines and across a number of markets in East Africa.
 Distribution contract wins in FY 2023 with new mobility company partners for Inchcape included Tata in Thailand and XCMG in Colombia and Peru.
+In addition, we have already won several new distribution contracts in Q1 2024, with mobility company partners including Changan in the Caribbean and Ford in the Baltics.